finos/FDC3/docs/api/spec.md

 To facilitate context linking in such situations it is recommended that applications `broadcast` each context type that other apps (listening on a User Channel or App Channel) may wish to process, starting with the simpler types, followed by the complex type.
 Doing so allows applications to filter the context types they receive by adding listeners for specific context types - but requires that the application broadcasting context make multiple broadcast calls in quick succession when sharing its context.

 ### Examples
-To find a User Channel, one calls:
+To find a User channel, one calls:

 ```js
 // returns an array of channels